Port Tobacco Homes for Sale

 Some say the first written account of the blue dog legend dates back to 1897 when Olivia Floyd who was a noted Confederate spy and owner of Rose Hill told the Port Tobacco Times that she had seen the ghost of the blue dog.

-The famous and beloved story of the blue dog is one that tells a tale of Charles Thomas Sims who was a soldier and his dog.
+The famous and beloved story of the blue dog is one that tells the tale of Charles Thomas Sims who was a soldier and his dog.
 Both were killed on February 8 sometime in the 18th century on Rose Hill Road while they were returning from Port Tobacco Tavern.
 The time frame of the story was sometime after the American Revolutionary War when Henry Hanos of Port Tobacco purportedly killed Sims and his dog.
 It is said that Henry did this because Sims had gold and a deed to an estate that Hanos wanted.
 The story goes on to say that Hanos buried the gold and deed it to the property under a holly tree along Rose Hill Road and when he returned to the treasure he was scared away by the ghost of the blue dog.
 Hanos then fell ill and died suddenly and to this day the blue dog is said to continue to watch over his master’s treasure.

 Schools Serving Port Tobacco